- Faculty, Hurley Pediatrics Residency

-- 2015-2017 (a selection): Medscape’s list of Best Physicians in the World for 2016; TIME 100 Influential Person of the Year; Crain’s Detroit Business 100 Most Influential Women, Health Care Hero; Michigan State Medical Society Public Health Leadership Award; American Pediatric Association Michael Shannon Research Award; Children’s Environmental Health Network Community Child Health Advocate Award; National ATHENA Leadership Award; Michigan State University College of Human Medicine William Weil Jr Endowed Distinguished Pediatric Faculty Award; Michigan State University Inspirational Woman of the Year Award; Ridenhour Prize for Truth-Telling Award; National Center for Health Research Health Policy Hero Award; National Head Start Hero Award; Chaldean Chamber of Commerce Humanitarian of the Year Award; PEN America Freedom of Expression Courage Award; American Academy of Pediatrics Presidential Award.
+- 2015-2020 (a selection): 2020 Fries Prize for Improving Public Health from the American Public Health Association; USA Today's 2020 list of Women of the Century; 2019 Vilcek-Gold Award for Humanism in Healthcare from the Vilcek Foundation of New York and The Arnold P. Gold Foundation of Englewood Cliffs, N.J.; Medscape’s list of Best Physicians in the World for 2016; TIME 100 Influential Person of the Year; Crain’s Detroit Business 100 Most Influential Women, Health Care Hero; Michigan State Medical Society Public Health Leadership Award; American Pediatric Association Michael Shannon Research Award; Children’s Environmental Health Network Community Child Health Advocate Award; National ATHENA Leadership Award; Michigan State University College of Human Medicine William Weil Jr Endowed Distinguished Pediatric Faculty Award; Michigan State University Inspirational Woman of the Year Award; Ridenhour Prize for Truth-Telling Award; National Center for Health Research Health Policy Hero Award; National Head Start Hero Award; Chaldean Chamber of Commerce Humanitarian of the Year Award; PEN America Freedom of Expression Courage Award; American Academy of Pediatrics Presidential Award.

 Dr. Hanna-Attisha’s husband, Elliott, is a pediatrician in Detroit.
 Both Mona and Elliott maintain that their best pediatric teachers are their two little girls.